 The Texas Exes

 The Texas Exes’ home on campus is the Etter-Harbin Alumni Center, which stands on San Jacinto Boulevard across from Darrell K Royal-Texas Memorial Stadium.
 Facilities include a banquet hall, offices, meeting rooms, outdoor pavilion, and underground parking.
 The building is named for Lila B. Etter and John P. Harbin.
-Etter, whose bequest to the University financed much of the original structure in 1965, was the daughter of the University’s first president, Leslie Waggener.
-Harbin is a distinguished alumnus and past president of the Texas Exes.
+Etter, whose bequest to the university financed much of the original structure in 1965, was the daughter of the University’s first president, Leslie Waggener.
+Harbin was a Distinguished Alumnus and past president of the Texas Exes.
 His gift provided site preservation, development, and landscaping.

-The University depends on the time and talents of Texas Exes members to support and carry out many of its programs.
+The university depends on the time and talents of Texas Exes members to support and carry out many of its programs.
 Membership is a charitable contribution.
-More information is available at the Texas Exes website, by phone at (512) 471-8839, and by e-mail.
+For more information, click here or call 512-471-8839.